wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/virtual-machines/virtual-machines-hpcpack-cluster-powershell-script.md

 * **Azure subscription** - You can use a subscription in either the Azure Global or Azure China service.
 Your subscription limits will affect the number and type of cluster nodes you can deploy.
 For information, see [Azure subscription and service limits, quotas, and constraints](/documentation/articles/azure-subscription-service-limits).

-* **Windows client computer with Azure PowerShell 0.8.7 or later installed and configured** - See [How to install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).
+* **Windows client computer with Azure PowerShell 0.8.7 or later installed and configured** - See [Install and configure Azure PowerShell](/documentation/articles/powershell-install-configure).
 The script runs in Azure Service Management.

 * **HPC Pack IaaS deployment script** - Download and unpack the latest version of the script from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=44949).
-You can check the version of the script by running `New-HPCIaaSCluster.ps1 -Version`.
+Check the version of the script by running `New-HPCIaaSCluster.ps1 -Version`.
 This article is based on version 4.4.0 of the script.

 * **Script configuration file** - You'll need to create an XML file that the script uses to configure the HPC cluster.
 For information and examples, see sections later in this article.